Caidin Riley, Director of

 Privacy of Information

-A disability diagnosis and supporting documentation is considered private information and such information is generally limited to the Office of Disability Services.
+A disability diagnosis and supporting documentation is considered private information and such information is generally limited to the Office of Access & Disability Resources.
 The release of private information requires a student’s written authorization.
 The exception to this is noted in Section IV Release without Consent of Saint Paul College Privacy of Education Records policy.

 Student Complaints and Grievances